Inbound Number Lists

 On the Manage Numbers page, you can view and modify the list of previously added numbers.
 You can add new numbers, remove existing ones, or adjust their settings to allow or reject calls based on your needs.

-1. Click Add Numbers from the Manage Numbers page or within the Number list page to open the number entry dialog.
+1. Click Add Numbers from the Manage Numbers page or within the Number List page to open the number entry dialog.

 Add Number Button.